GT-Power: The GT Power Network

 As the GT Power software application evolved to include a BBS host mode, P & M Software developed a Netmail Suite package which allowed registered users of GT Power to participate in the GT Power Network.
 With this Netmail Suite, GT Power BBS systems could exchange netmail and echomail with each other.

 As use of GT Power increased, the network grew.
 At various times during the late 1980s/early 1990s, the Network included hundreds of nodes in the continental United States, Canada, Hawaii, China, Australia, New Zealand, Bermuda, the Caribbean and much of Europe.
 The proprietary nature of the networking software, combined with the lack of easy-to-configure built-in support for other networking methods, has held the number of nodes below those found on Fidonet.

 Like Fidonet, the GT Power Network offered both netmail and echomail.
 Where netmail is usually system-to-system, person-to-person mail, echomail was intended to be read & possibly replied to by users on all GT Power Network BBS systems.
 Each echo had a different topic, such as politics, computer technical support, and ANSI art.
 The GT Power Network's application of echomail was different from Fidonet in that echomail messages traveled back to the moderator's (or "sponsor's") BBS before being distributed to the rest of the network.
 This had the advantage of allowing the moderator to review every message before it was allowed to echo to the rest of the network, creating the potential for a truly moderated echo conference.
 On the downside, a slight disruption in network routing could cause active echos to appear quite stale.

 Around the beginning of 1990, there was a rift in the GT Power Network, resulting in the formation of a second network based on GT Power.
 The Alliance of Free Sysops Network, or AFSN, was formed, with some GT Power sysops finding ways to participate in both networks.
 By 1992, as AFSN sysops began migrating to other BBS software, the network had expanded to include both GT Power and QWK networking nodes, some of which had never run GT Power software.

 The AFSN either folded, or merged with another QWK network, sometime in the late 1990s.

-Like many other BBS networks, as use of the Internet increased, the GT Power network began a decline.
+Like many other BBS networks, as use of the Internet increased, the GT Power network declined.
 Today, the GT Power Network continues on, albeit on a much smaller scale than before.
 Many nodes on the network today participate in echomail via QWK networking as the former GT Power sysops have migrated to Windows and Linux native BBS applications.
 These other applications do not support the GT Power proprietary mail programs.